• TaskPad and To-Do Bar

 MYN-ClearContext by Date

-This is the default out-of-box Inbox view displayed after installing MYN-ClearContext IMS.
+This is the default out-of-box Inbox view displayed after installing MYN-ClearContext.
 This view corresponds to the ClearContext by Date view, which is a color-coded contact prioritized view, grouped by date.
 In Outlook 2003 and 2007, this view displays Outlook Arrangements, grouping mail by Today, Yesterday, Last Week, and so on.
-The only reason the MYN version exits is to add Outlook's Categories column to it when using Outlook 2003 or 2002 (that column is already present in 2007).
+The only reason the MYN version exits is to add Outlook's Categories column to it when using Outlook 2003 or 2002 (that column is already present in 2007 and 2010).
 The Categories column is useful when tagging or filing mail, as discussed in Lesson 8.

 MYN ClearContext By Date Grouped

-This view is identical to the above except in Outlook 2003 and 2007, the grouping is not by Outlook Arrangements, but rather on individual days.
+This view is identical to the above except in Outlook 2003, 2007, and, 2010 the grouping is not by Outlook Arrangements, but rather on individual days.

 MYN Messages

-This is the standard Outlook Inbox default Messages view with the Outlook Categories column added.
-This is useful when using Outlook 2002 or 2003 since that column is lacking in the default view.
-That column is needed if tagging or filing mail using Outlook Categories, the focus of Lesson 8.
+If you are using Outlook 2003 or 2002, you will probably want to activate this view in the Processed Mail folder.
+It is the standard Outlook Inbox default Messages view with the Outlook Categories column added.
+This is useful since that column is lacking in Outlook 2002 or 2003.
+That column is needed if tagging or filing mail using Outlook Categories or ClearContext Projects.
+See the book Lesson 8 for more information on filing mail using categories.

 MYN by Category

-This is probably the most important view in the MYN e-mail view collection.
+If you are using Outlook 2002, this is probably the most important view in the MYN e-mail view collection.
 It is the view that enables folder-like collections of mail tagged with Outlook Categories.
 It is documented on page 169 of the book.
-Use this view for Outlook 2003 and 2002

 MYN Inbox by Category